sam-sw/daily-earthquake-map/README.md

 # Daily Earthquake Map

-Using data sourced from the USGS, a live-updating map of all earthquakes detected in the last day is produced.
+Live, minute-by-minute data from the [U.S. Geological Survey](https://usgs.gov) plotted on an interactive map, showing earthquakes from the last day across the globe.

-## Installation
+## Building

 Daily Earthquake Map is a static website, so only needs a web server to serve its files.
 This repository has separated 'minifiable' files (HTML, CSS, JS,